SpRdgz/TFM/README.md

 # TFM
-In this project we are comparing the performance on different libraries and models in both languages Spanish and English.
+In this project we are comparing the performance on different libraries and models in both languages Spanish and English identifying toxic language.